 - Organise regular events such as talks and workshops in order to provide a useful and supportive networking environment

 - Assist with achieving the values and beliefs as outlined in Our future: The Royal Holloway Strategic Plan; 2013-2020, Royal Holloway’s Equality and Diversity Scheme and Dignity at Work Policy, and assist with achieving the institutional Athena SWAN Action Plan

 - Report annually to the central Equality Steering Group.

-RoWaN is run by a committee, chaired by Moya Watson (Department Manager, Geography) and Leanne Workman (Library information Consultant).
+RoWaN is run by a committee, chaired by Moya Watson (School Manager, Law and Social Sciences) and Leanne Workman (Head of Academic Liaison, Academic Services).
+Additional members include Maria Vardaki (Administration Manager, Academic Services) and the team is supported by HR staff from Organisational Development and Diversity: Susan Lee (Equality and Diversity Officer) and Katerina Finnis (Equality and Diversity Coordinator).
 The Committee meets monthly to discuss the planning of events.
-Additional members include Laura Coates (Relationship Manager, Development and Alumni Relations), Maria Vardaki (Administration Manager, Academic Services) and Victoria Leonard (Post-doctoral Researcher, Department of History) The team is supported by HR staff from Organisational Development and Diversity: Susan Lee (Equality and Diversity Officer) and Katerina Finnis (Equality and Diversity Coordinator).

 We aim to run at least three events a year, normally one per term.
 Some examples of events we have run in the past include:

 - A Flash-mob Tea Party and reading of ‘Margaret of Anjou’, a reimagining of some of Shakespeare’s heroines, to celebrate International Women’s Day 2016;